Graphics Workstations & Rendering Systems for Unreal Engine

 What CPU should I choose for Unreal Engine?

 As explained above, a system that will be used for a mixture of content creation and rendering needs to strike a good balance between CPU and GPU(s).
 Like most DCC applications Unreal Engine performs best on a CPU with a high frequency and at least eight cores, although more cores can be beneficial in some processes such as compiling shaders.
-We recommend starting with an AMD Ryzen 9 or Intel Core i9.
+We recommend starting with an AMD Ryzen 9 or Intel Core Ultra 9.
 If you’re also going to doing heavy renders then an AMD Ryzen Threadripper PRO or Intel Xeon W CPU is a good choice as these have more cores, so will compile code faster and more PCIe lanes, enabling the system to support up to four GPUs.
 For a dedicated render server we recommend AMD EPYC or Intel Xeon CPUs as these support up to eight GPUs and are enterprise-grade for greater reliability.

 What GPU do I need for Unreal Engine?